Whether you want to learn how to grow broccoli sprouts or you want to buy the extract or seed oil to enhance your health – we can help…

 Not sure how to sprout seeds?
 Don’t worry!
 Growing sprouts at home is surprisingly not difficult.
 It can even be a fun project for kids!
-You just need the right sprouting equipment and seeds that will germinate, and you can get everything you need for between $30 – $50.
+You just need the right seed sprouter or sanitized jars and seeds that will germinate, and you can get everything you need for between $30 – $50.

 According to Sprouts: the Miracle Food by Steve Meyerowitz, for between $50 and $100 you can get all the supplies and seeds you need to produce hundreds of pounds of food.
 That breaks down to pennies per pound.
 That’s a pretty good price if you ask me.